zachmueller/spaced-everything/README.md

 _[Obsidian](https://obsidian.md/) plugin to apply spaced repetition algorithms to everything in your vault._

 Borrowing from Andy Matuschak's [notes](https://notes.andymatuschak.org/About_these_notes?stackedNotes=zVFGpprS64TzmKGNzGxq9FiCDnAnCPwRU5T&stackedNotes=z5aJUJcSbxuQxzHr2YvaY4cX5TuvLQT7r27Dz&stackedNotes=z8aZybuJJopS5fL7TnPou2JcmCsBUJeqirbBh&stackedNotes=zJ5Yzvba2729XKXivBBZ91J&stackedNotes=zB92WZZ5baBHKZPPbWMbYEv&stackedNotes=zHwr5v9VJGX3MzHyzz4V8wt&stackedNotes=zDXBGEWk7msyonQ2Ngnrf8h&stackedNotes=zSK4LyrCbG9zDrdCWmcovUW&stackedNotes=z4KxfCZPkVEf2R8nayLJZBG) outlining such a practice, this plugin applies the main concepts of spaced repetition to writing.
 That is, using the SuperMemo-2.0 algorithm to decide what note to review next when engaging in a Spaced Writing Practice (SWP).

-(still under development): The plugin is extensible.
-It allows each note to be tagged to different contexts (e.g., work vs personal) to only pull up notes approriate for the moment.
-Each context may optionally apply different spacing algorithms.
-This includes fully customized JavaScript implementations to derive your own spacing algorithms, in addition to built-in implementations.
+The plugin allows tagging each note with multiple contexts (e.g., work vs personal) to only pull up notes approriate for the moment.

+Possible future development:
+- Implement other spacing algorithms (enabling distinct spacing algorithms per each context)
+- Enable users to create their own custom spacing algorithm scripts to extend to a deeper level of control in the spacing behavior

 ## Features